 Choose the Right Wellness Coaching Program for You

-Not every program is going to be the right fit for you, so make sure to really do your homework about a program before signing up.
+Not every program is going to be the right fit for you, so make sure to really do your homework about a wellness program before signing up.
 Make sure it will fit your lifestyle, current responsibilities, and overall goals.
 Spend time going over how the program’s faculty and team think about wellness and how that might translate into how the course curriculum is set up.
-You shouldn’t be afraid of a challenge, but you want to make sure that you’ll get the training you need to become the wellness coach you dream of being.
+You shouldn’t be afraid of a challenge.
+You want to make sure you’ll get the training you need to become the wellness coach you dream of being.

 Choose a program that’s aligned with your life purpose so you can create a career you love.
 You can do it!